tanqory/mies/examples/reactjs-example/README.md

 ```

 **CSS not loading properly:**
-- Check that `@import '@tanqory/mies/styles.css';` is in `src/index.css`
-- Ensure the CSS file path is correct for your setup
+- Ensure CSS variables are properly defined in `src/index.css`
+- Check that component library styles are loading correctly
+- Verify theme variables are set for both light and dark modes

 ## 🤝 Contributing